Published online Nov 26, 2019. doi: 10.4252/wjsc.v11.i11.1005

-Mesenchymal stem cells are pluripotent cells that have the ability to generate cells from a cell line or in other cell types from different tissues but from the same origin.
-Although those cells have more limited differentiation capacity than embryonic stem cells, they are easily obtained from somatic tissue and can be grown in large quantities.
-This characteristic of undifferentiated stem cells differentiating into different cell lines arouses strategies in regenerative medicine for the treatment of different diseases such as neurodegenerative diseases.
+Mesenchymal stem cells are pluripotent cells that have the ability to generate cells from a cell line or in other cell types from different tissues but from the same origin; although those cells have a more limited differentiation capacity than embryonic stem cells, they are easily obtained from the somatic tissue and can be grown in large quantities.
+This characteristic of undifferentiated stem cells differentiating into different cell lines arouses strategies in regenerative medicine for the treatment of different diseases, such as neurodegenerative diseases.

-The searched databases were PubMed, EMBASE, OVID, and COCHRANE LIBRARY, published between 2007 and 2018 in the English language.
-All were in vitro studies for analysis of the "cell differentiation potential" in the literature using the keywords “human breastmilk,” “stem cells,” and keywords combined with the Boolean operator “NOT” were used to exclude those articles that had the word “CANCER” and their respective synonyms, which were previously consulted according to medical subject heading terms.
+The searched databases were PubMed, EMBASE, OVID, and COCHRANE LIBRARY; the inclusion criteria were all papers that: (1) addressed the plasticity of stem cells derived from human breastmilk, that is, the ability of the cell to differentiate into more than one cell line; (2) published between 2007 and 2018 in the English language; and (3) were in vitro studies for the analysis of the "cell differentiation potential" in the literature using the keywords "HUMAN BREASTMILK," "STEM CELLS," and keywords combined with the Boolean operator "NOT" used to exclude those articles that had the word "CANCER" and their respective synonyms, which were previously consulted according to the medical subject heading terms.
 PRISMA 2009 guidelines were followed in this study.

 A total of 315 titles and abstracts of articles were examined.
-From these, 21 were in common with more than one database, leaving 294 articles for analysis.
-Of that total, five publications met the inclusion criteria.
-When analyzing the publications, it was demonstrated that human breastmilk stem cells have a high cellular plasticity, exhibiting the ability to generate cells of all three germ layers, endoderm, mesoderm, and ectoderm, demonstrating their stemness.
-Those cells expressed the genes, TRA-1-60/81, octamer-binding transcription factor 4, and NANOG, of which NANOG, a critical regulator for self-renewal and maintenance, was the most highly expressed.
-Those cells have the ability to differentiate in vitro into adipocytes, chondrocytes, osteocytes, oligodendrocytes, astrocytes, and neurons as well hepatocytes, β-pancreatic cells, and cardiomyocytes.
+From these, 21 were in common with more than one database; remaining 294 articles.
+Out of that total, 5 publications met the inclusion criteria.
+When analyzing the publications, it was demonstrated that human breastmilk stem cells have a high cellular plasticity, exhibiting the ability to generate cells of all three germ layers: endoderm, mesoderm and ectoderm, demonstrating their stemness.
+Those cells expressed the genes, TRA-1-60/81, octamer-binding transcription factor 4, and NANOG; NANOG was the gene most highly expressed, which is a regulator for self-renewing and its maintenance.
+Those cells have the ability to differentiate in vitro: adipocytes, chondrocytes, osteocytes, oligodendrocytes, astrocytes, neurons as well hepatocytes, β-pancreatic cells, and cardiomyocytes.